Revisions approved to Policy 2 by CGPS Council March 27, 2025 |

 2.4.
 OFFERS OF ADMISSION

-An offer of admission will be conditional when an applicant is recommended for admission under one or more of the following circumstances:
+An offer of admission will include conditions when an applicant is recommended for admission under one or more of the following circumstances:

-- The applicant has not yet met minimum standards for proof of English language proficiency
+- The applicant has not yet met the minimum standards for proof of English language proficiency.

-In certain exceptional situations, the academic unit may extend the probationary period and/or introduce a new set of requirements, agreed to by the student and by CGPS.
-Students who do not achieve the probationary requirements may voluntarily withdraw, or they will be required to discontinue.
+If a student is unable to meet the conditions of admission, the academic unit may request to extend the deadline for meeting any unsatisfied conditions and/or introduce a new set of conditions, agreed to by the student and by CGPS.
+Students who do not meet the conditions of admission may voluntarily withdraw, or they will be required to discontinue.

 In all cases:

-- The maximum length of the probationary period shall not exceed 12 months;
+- The maximum length of conditions shall not exceed 12 months.

-- The minimum average of all final grades achieved in the courses completed during the probationary period shall be 70%;
+- The maximum average of all final grades achieved in the courses completed as part of the conditional admission shall be equal to those listed as the minimum requirements for the specific program, or 70% where not specified.

 Academic units are not required to grant deferrals, and may choose not to do so.
 An applicant may request, in writing to the academic unit, a deferral of admission for up to one year.
-This request and written approval from the unit shall be submitted to the CGPS for review and approval.2.4.4.
-NEGATIVE DECISIONS BY THE CGPS
+This request and written approval from the unit must be submitted to CGPS for processing.2.4.3.
+NEGATIVE ADMISSION DECISIONS